xiaotaozi1127/domain-name-converter/README.md

 After starting this application, you can access its swagger ui at http://localhost:8888/swagger-ui and you will see all the api endpoints.
 You can easily try the api in this page.

 ## Test
 You can run `./gradlew test` to run all tests.
-After the test is complete.
-This is the current test coverage report at `document/test_coverage_report.png` with 93% coverage.
+After the test is complete, the test report can be viewed at `build/jacoco/test/index.html`.
+Check out the current test coverage report at `document/test_coverage_report.png` with 93% coverage.

+We also run a performance test for our api endpoint using jmeter, starting a thread group with 1000 threads in 1 second.
+- test `domain/encode` Its throughput is 998.0/sec and average response time is 10 ms. Check the result at `document/aggregate_report_for_encode_api.png`
+- test `domain/decode` Its throughput is 838.2/sec and average response time is 136 ms. Check the result at `document/aggregate_report_for_encode_api.png`

 ## Design document
-Refer to the documentation in the `document` folder for more information on application design.
+Refer to `document/design-document.md` for more information on application design.